oskord-sudo/amneziawg-openwrt/README.md

 ## How to build and use

-### Build OpenWRT firmware with AmneziaWG packages included
+### Build OpenWrt firmware with AmneziaWG packages included

 This repository is intended primarily for compiling packages during the firmware build process.
 Follow these steps:

 1. Clone the OpenWrt repo by running `git clone https://github.com/openwrt/openwrt.git`.
 You may choose any tag/commit hash by adding `-b {tag/commit hash}`.

-2. Add the line `src-git awgopenwrt https://github.com/this-username-has-been-taken/amneziawg-openwrt.git` to the `feeds.conf.default` file.
+2. Add the line `src-git awgopenwrt https://github.com/oskord-sudo/amneziawg-openwrt.git` to the `feeds.conf.default` file.

 3. Update package feeds by running: `{path to openwrt dir}/scripts/feeds update -a`